-Our cancer patient resource centres in the public hospitals and the four CancerLink support centres in the community provide free counselling and information to those affected by Together they form a seamless service network that meet the needs of those living with cancer at different stages of their cancer journey.
+Our five CancerLink support centres and seven cancer patient resource centres in major public hospitals provide free counselling, support and information to those in need.
+Together they form a seamless service network that meets the needs of people at different stages of their cancer journey.